Canadian Biotech Stocks

 Biotechnology and pharmaceutical stocks are a solid choice in these uncertain times.
 While the economy is hibernating to limit the spread of COVID-19, drug manufacturers and biotech companies are working on new treatments.

 Drug discovery and development is a complex and expensive endeavour of pharmaceutical companies, academic scientists and governments.
 Nevertheless, scientific advances have opened up possibilities for treating and preventing diseases imagined in the past.
 As a result, a complex path of discovery, commercialization, and partnership has become standard practice for advancing drug candidates through the development pipeline.

 The COVID-19 pandemic has opened up an enormous opportunity for biotechnologists to develop potential treatments and vaccines.
 Some of the best biotech stocks to buy boast a strong pipeline of successful drugs already on the market.
 In the biotechnology sector, Resverlogix shares and the company’s shares are two of the most promising rising stars.

-Resverlogix (RVX) $18.385 million $1.809 The company operates as a late-stage clinical biotechnology company.
+Resverlogix (RVX) $18.385 million $1.809 The company operates late-stage clinical biotechnology.
 Knight Therapeutics (GUD) $67.105 million $0.19 The Toronto-based specialty pharmaceutical company operates in specialty pharmaceutical companies in Canada.
 Theratechnologies (TH) $43.99 million $45.77 Therapechnologies Inc. is a biopharmaceutical company that sells prescription products in the United States, Europe and Canada.